The Week in Pictures: Sept. tk - Oct. 3

 Police fanned out across Hong Kong in a bid to deter pro-democracy protests as the city marked communist China's 70th birthday, with local officials attending a closed door flag-raising ceremony behind closed doors.

-Anti-government protesters, seen through glass with peeled off posters, march in Hong Kong on Oct.
+Anti-government protesters are seen through the remains of posters clinging to glass in Hong Kong on Oct.
 1.

+The umbrella, used by protesters to shield themselves from pepper spray, first became a symbol of the pro-democracy demonstrations during the "Umbrella Movement" in 2014 that failed to wrest concessions from Beijing.

 Police arrest a pro-democracy protester during clashes after a march in Hong Kong on Sept.
 29.